maguri/acadir-theme/README.md

 Create an `images` folder in the static folder of your site -- **not** the theme's static folder.
 Add pictures to `/static/images` as needed.
 If you want to change the background image, the replacement image should be named `bg.jpg`.

+You can also change the favicon of your website setting the `icon` inside params.
+To use an icon as favicon, set a new variable `icon = "/images/favicon.ico"` and place your image at that location in the `static` folder.
+The image should be a `.ico` in square format.

 ### Writing your pages

 To create a new page, run the following command inside your Hugo sites: